-Start 🕨

-This button starts the addition and scrolling of new messages in the window.

-This button pauses the addition and scrolling of new messages in the window.
+Start 🕨 This button starts the addition and scrolling of new messages in the window.
+Pause 📕 This button pauses the addition and scrolling of new messages in the window.
 This is only for the Server logs window.
-The messages are still logged to their respective files on the server.

-This button copies the messages selected in the Server logs window to the Windows clipboard.

-This button clears the Server logs window.
+The messages are still logged to their respective files on the server. Сору 🗈 This button copies the messages selected in the Server logs window to the Windows clipboard.
+Clear 🧟 This button clears the Server logs window.
 The messages are not cleared from the respective files on the server.
 If you want to view all of the messages again, close and reopen the Server logs window.

-From the drop-down list, you can select to view all log messages or only those messages from the Double-Take log or the Double-Take Management Service log.

-This column in the table indicates the date and time when the message was logged.
+Filter From the drop-down list, you can select to view all log messages or only those messages from the Double-Take log or the Double-Take Management Service log.
+Time This column in the table indicates the date and time when the message was logged.
+Description . .
+This column in the table displays the actual message that was logged.
+Service This column in the table indicates if the message is from the Double-Take log or the Double-Take Management Service log.

-Service

-This column in the table indicates if the message is from the Double-Take log or the Double-Take Management Service log.